crate-ci/git-conventional/README.md

    cargo add git_conventional
    ```

-2. Parse a commit and lookup what you ned
+2. Parse a commit and lookup what you need

    ```rust
    let commit = git_conventional::Commit::parse("feat(conventional commit): this is it!").unwrap();